bngsudheer/ansible-role-redmine/README.md

 * redmine_sql_database_name
 * redmine_sql_database_host

 Make sure port 80 is open in your firewall.
-If you serve Redmine over https make sure port 443 is open too.
+If you serve Redmine over HTTPS make sure port 443 is open too.
+This role can configure firewalld to allow HTTP and HTTPS ports on the host.

 Role Variables
 --------------

 These variables are available with the following default values:
 * redmine_version: "3.4.2"

 * redmine_sql_username: "redmine"
 * redmine_sql_password: "localhost"
 * redmine_sql_database_name: "redmine"
 * redmine_sql_database_host: "localhost"
 * redmine_unicorn_worker_processes: 2
 * redmine_domain_name: redmine.example.com (domain name on which you want to serve Nginx->Unicorn->Redmine).

 * redmine_configure_nginx: yes
 * redmine_configure_unicorn: yes
+* redmine_unicorn_port: 5000
+* redmine_configure_firewalld: yes

 These variables are available with the no default values:
 * redmine_nginx_bind_ip: